Xela3026/yabbr-docs/docs/channels/virtual-numbers.md

 #### SMS Auto-Replies

-When someone responds to a VN, <BrandName/> can intercept these responses.
+When someone responds to a VN, <BrandName type="name"/> can intercept these responses.
 Then, you can configure your VN to automatically respond based on certain conditions.
 For SMS messaging, the only condition you can detect is if an agent is online or not.
 When a condition is met, the auto reply is activated and sent.

 For example, you can configure an automated reply so that when users contact a VN and there are no agents currently online, the VN will say "Sorry but no agents are currently available for contact.
 Agents are online from 9am-5pm on weekdays."
 A similar concept can apply for if an agent **is** online.